 If else statement

 Run in Playground

 In the above program, the condition num%2 in line no. 9 finds whether the remainder of dividing num by 2 is zero or not.
-Since it is 0 in this case, the text The number 10 is even is printed and the program returns.
+Since it is 0 in this case, the text The number 10 is even is printed and the program exits.

+If else statement